siddhesh2263/wildfire-monitoring-system/readme.md

 ### Where the System Falls Short: Risks and Limitations

-While the system demonstrates real-time data ingestion and visualization, it has major reliability gaps.
-Kafka is single-node and unreplicated, risking total data loss on failure.
-K3s uses SQLite, unsuitable for HA workloads, making control plane failure catastrophic.
-No resource limits risk CPU throttling, and consumers lack retry or dead-letter queues, causing permanent data loss if a write or anomaly detection fails.
-The UI’s in-memory buffer can’t recover from restarts, leading to silent data gaps.
-With no observability tools like Prometheus or logs, these issues remain hidden.
-No authentication or TLS, plus no chaos testing, leaves the system unproven in production.
+Although the system demonstrates real-time data ingestion and visualization, it has several critical weaknesses that must be addressed to ensure reliability and scalability in production environments.
+These issues span from architectural gaps to security and observability concerns:

+* Kafka is currently deployed as a single-node instance without replication, creating a risk of total data loss if the broker crashes or the node is lost.

+* K3s uses SQLite as its control plane data store, which is not designed for high availability (HA) workloads, making the control plane itself a single point of failure.

+* There are no resource limits or requests defined for pods, which can result in CPU throttling and performance degradation under load.

+* The Database Writer and Anomaly Detection services lack retry logic and dead-letter queues, causing permanent data loss if a message processing step fails.

+* The UI service relies on an in-memory buffer to hold data, but this approach loses data if the pod restarts or crashes, leading to gaps in the visualization layer.

+* The system lacks observability tools like Prometheus metrics, Grafana dashboards, or log aggregation, making it hard to detect issues or monitor performance.

+* Security is also a concern, as Kafka and PostgreSQL lack authentication and TLS encryption, exposing them to unauthorized internal access.

+* Finally, the system has not undergone chaos testing to validate its resilience and ensure stability under real-world failure scenarios.

 <br>